 Manche Iles Express offer seasonal passenger ferry services from French ports in Normandy (Dielette, Carteret and Granville) to Guernsey, Sark and Jersey and Alderney.
 Their landing point in Guernsey is known as the 'cross berth', a floating pontoon at the end of the New Jetty.
 This involves traverse of a short gangway which at present is not wheelchair friendly.

 Wheelchair users travelling to Herm and Sark, are able to use the number one ro-ro ramp, or the ramp at the St Peter Port Inter Island Quay by prior arrangement with Travel Trident or Sark Shipping.
-Landing in Sark almost always requires transfer from vessel to steps ashore.
-Mobility scooters and powered wheelchairs are not allowed to be used in Sark unless licensed by the island's government - the Chief Pleas.
+Travel Trident's AccessAble guide can be found by using this link.
+Due to tidal conditions, landing in Sark almost always requires transfer from vessel to steps ashore.
+Mobility scooters and battery powered wheelchairs are not allowed to be used in Sark unless licensed by the island's government - the Chief Pleas.
 To apply for a permit please click here.

 The States of Alderney operates Alderney's harbour facilities.
-Seasonal passenger ferry services are operated by Manche Iles Express from Guernsey and France, and the Alderney-Guernsey passenger ferry service is operated by the Little Ferry Company.
 Further information about the facilities at Braye Harbour can be found here.

 Cruise ship passenger access